boska/rx-n/README.md

 ![](http://wallpapers-best.com/uploads/posts/2015-10/15_star_wars.jpg)
-# RxSwift is one of the ways that try to solve async problem with a reactive way
+# RxSwift is one of the ways that try to solve async problem differs from UIKit, PromiseKit...

 [ReactiveX](http://reactivex.io/)

-# What
+# rx-0

 Boska is a padawan of Rx.
 rx- a series of open-source project learn how to solve things with RxSwift

 - rx-0
 - rx-1 Pagination
-- rx-3 RxWeather
+- rx-2 RxWeather
-- rx-4 Flex rewrite with Swift and Rx
+- rx-3 Rewrite classic FLEX from flipboard with RxSwift and modern swift
-- rx-5 Rx Reddit
+- rx-4 TBD...

-# rx-0
+# origin

 rx-0 is a reference project from Jan 17 2019

 Basically, it shows how dangerous to use a powerful tool before master it.
-Again thanks to job interviews it just a code challenge, no one hurts don't worry.
+Again, thanks to job interviews and it just a code challenge, no one hurts don't worry.

 rest part of rx-0 is not worth your time to move on but rx-0 get roasted on r/iOSProgramming